statsbiblioteket/digital-pligtaflevering-aviser-tools/newspaper/newspaper-prompt-doms-ingester/README.md

 **Test setup**

-Start with a clean vagrant
+1. Start with a clean vagrant
+2. Run the CreateBach with i.e. thease parameters:
+  B20160811 1 register-batch-trigger http://localhost:7880/fedora fedoraAdmin fedoraAdminPass http://localhost:7880/pidgenerator-service

+3. Update the doms by running 7880-doms/bin/doms.sh import
+4. Run PromptDomsIngesterComponent with a link to the file config.properties

+After that fedora should be updated